eyeflare travel tips and reviews

-New York is great for ice skating in November, December and April when temperatures typically range from 45 to 65 degrees but the rinks are already open.
+New York is great for ice skating in November, December and all the way to April when temperatures typically range from 45 to 65 degrees but the rinks are already open.
 In January through March, it can get bitingly cold, but a day with blue skies and the sun shining is still fantastic for a day out.
-If you’re living in or visiting New York, take a few hours out and visit one of these places to ice skate (one for free) during your time in New York City.
+If you’re living in or visiting New York, take a few hours out of your busy travel schedule and visit one of these places to ice skate (there are even free skating rinks) during your time in New York City.

 The Ice Rink at Rockefeller Center